manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 The expected value format is a commas-separated list of mappings.
 Two simplest mappings simply declare a character as valid, and map a single character to another single character, respectively.
 But specifying the whole table in such form would result in bloated and barely manageable specifications.
 So there are several syntax shortcuts that let you map ranges of characters at once.
 The complete list is as follows:

 * `A->a` - Single char mapping, declares source char 'A' as allowed to occur within keywords and maps it to destination char 'a' (but does *not* declare 'a' as allowed).
 * `A..Z->a..z` - Range mapping, declares all chars in source range as allowed and maps them to the destination range.
 Does *not* declare destination range as allowed.
-Also checks ranges's lengths (the lengths must be equal).
+Also checks range's lengths (the lengths must be equal).
 * `a` - Stray char mapping, declares a character as allowed and maps it to itself.
 Equivalent to a->a single char mapping.
 * `a..z` - Stray range mapping, declares all characters in range as allowed and maps them to themselves.
 Equivalent to a..z->a..z range mapping.
 * `A..Z/2` - Checkerboard range map.
 Maps every pair of chars to the second char.
 More formally, declares odd characters in range as allowed and maps them to the even ones; also declares even characters as allowed and maps them to themselves.
 For instance, A..Z/2 is equivalent to A->B, B->B, C->D, D->D, ..., Y->Z, Z->Z. This mapping shortcut is helpful for a number of Unicode blocks where uppercase and lowercase letters go in such interleaved order instead of contiguous chunks.